PecanProject/betydbdoc-dataentry/trait_insertion_api.md

 # Inserting New Traits Via the API

-This page provides a general description of how to insert trait data via the (new) beta version of the BETYdb API.
-For information about _accessing_ data via the beta BETYdb API, visit https://pecan.gitbooks.io/betydb-data-access/content/API/beta_API.html.
+This page provides a general description of how to insert trait data via the v1 version of the BETYdb API.
+For information about _accessing_ data via the v1 BETYdb API, visit https://pecan.gitbooks.io/betydb-data-access/content/API/beta_API.html.
 For a list of URLs of API endpoints, visit https://www.betydb.org/api/docs.

 ## Trait Insertion Endpoint.

-The path to use for trait insertion is `/api/beta/traits(.EXT)` where `EXT` is `csv`, `xml`, or `json`.
+The path to use for trait insertion is `/api/v1/traits(.EXT)` where `EXT` is `csv`, `xml`, or `json`.
 These are used to submit data in CSV, XML, and JSON format, respectively.
 If no extension is given, JSON format is assumed.  **A user must have _Creator_ status (page access level 3) in order to use the trait